stoth68000/libklsmpte2064/README.md

 Inputs are restrictued to the YUV420p colorspace, common to many video development projects.

+Functions exist to pass video frames into the framework, then have the fingerprints encapsulated into "containers".
+The user is responsible for disributing these.
+The standard SMPTE 2064-2 describes how to do this.

 Beyond this Readme.MD file, API level documentation can be generated via Doxygen (see "Making Documentation" section below).